 Why VPS is the Right Choice for WordPress When You Need More Power

-Is cheap-as-it-comes, bargain-basement shared hosting the best choice for your WordPress blog or site?
-Since your performance, your raw speed, is so critical to strong UX and even SEO, the short answer is, “Probably not.”
-Let’s look at the two options so you can understand why many blogging influencers recommend switching from shared to VPS hosting – basically as soon as you can afford to make the transition.
+Is cheap, bargain-basement shared hosting the best choice for your WordPress site?
+Since your performance is so critical for strong UX and even SEO, the short answer is, “Probably not…” Let’s look at two options so you can understand why many blogging influencers recommend switching from shared to VPS hosting – basically as soon as you can afford to make the transition.

 First, let’s take a minute to just talk about hosting itself.
 Then we’ll get into the specifics of the shared and VPS options.